Jack Higgins (Australian footballer): 2020 season

-St Kilda (2021–2023)
+St Kilda (2021–present)

 On the final day of the 2020 trade period, Higgins was traded to St Kilda in a multi-part deal which principally involved Richmond gaining a future second round draft pick and moving four spots up in the first round of the 2020 draft.

 Higgins made his St Kilda debut in Round One against the GWS Giants in Sydney, kicking two goals in the Saints' narrow win.
 In the Saints' Round Three loss to Essendon, Higgins was a rare shining light kicking three goals and collecting 17 disposals.
 Higgins continued to be a fair contributor for the Saints before kicking a career-high four goals from 18 disposals in an impressive display against the Hawks in Round Seven.
 In Round 12 against Sydney at the SCG, Higgins had a near best-on-ground performance with 23 disposals and 12 marks, but kicked a wayward 1.6, including missing two set shots at goal in the final quarter which would have likely seen the Saints secure victory had he converted.
 Higgins faced some intense media coverage as a result.
 At the time Higgins had kicked 17 goals for the year, one behind club leader Tim Membrey (18).
 Higgins collected 24 disposals the following week against Adelaide, but only managed two behinds.
 Higgins missed rounds 17–19 with back soreness, before returning in Round 20 against Carlton where he gathered 20 disposals and kicked a goal.
 Higgins gained redemption for his Round 12 performance with a 4-goal haul against Sydney in an upset win over the top-six side in Round 21.
 Higgins ultimately played 19 of a possible 22 games in his first season with the Saints, kicking a career-high 27 goals for the season, just 11 shy of 2021 leading goalkicker Max King (38).